kinther/federation2/README.md

-Federation 2 automation scripts
+Strahd's Federation 2 planet owner (rank Founder and above) deficit hauling script.
+Send mail in game to Strahd if you have any questions.

-1. Input your home planet to federation2.py (line 36)
+1. Input your home planet to federation2.py (line 36).
-2. Update the planets.json file with the planets you expect to trade with by finding the best price for commodities and putting those in the "Sell" list.
+2. Modify planets.json file with your home planet information, replacing Ravenloft variables.
+For example if you owned the planet Rhea, you would replace "Ravenloft" with "Rhea" for the name field.
+Another important entry is "ISL_to_Planet", which for Rhea would be a single entry of ["sw"], and the reverse "Planet_to_ISL" which would be ["nw"].
+Do the same for the remaining entries under your planet.
-Ensure that all movement paths, such as Exchange_to_LP and ISL_to_Planet are updated accordingly or your PC will not move in the right directions.
+3. Find out which planets you want to buy from by checking their exchange prices for commodities that are your deficits.
+If you don't know your full deficits list, check out https://www.f2ea.com which should help you identify anything that is in the negative.
+Once you have found a planet you want to buy from for all of your deficits, enter them into the respective planet's entry in planets.json in the "Sell" category.
+For example if I wanted to buy Alloys and BioChips from Castillo, I would create an entry for it and in the Sell line enter ["Alloys", "BioChips"].
+(Make sure you account for all your deficits here - this is important)
-3. Place your planet owner on your home planet landing pad before running.
+4. Place your planet owner on your home planet landing pad before running and ensure you have a ship capable of carrying at least 525 tons.  (clear your cargo space ahead of time wherever possible)

 Run the script with: